DiegoCoronel/ceylon-jboss-swarm/README.md

-# JBoss WildFly Swarm - Ceylon
+# WildFly Swarm and Ceylon

 An example [WildFly Swarm][] service written in [Ceylon][], demonstrating the use of JPA, CDI, and JAX-RS.
 You can also